 Suffering from urinary incontinence can affect your self-esteem, your mood and even your quality of life.
 Most people will feel really distressed when they stop being able to control their bladders.
-Constantly feeling insecurity and shame ist not very different to the situations experienced by women that lack resources to manage their menstruation.
-The stress related to the fear of humiliation, of staining clothes or smelling can be so severe, it can stop women from seeking help.
+Constantly feeling insecurity and shame ist not very different to the situations experienced by people with periods that lack resources to manage their menstruation.
+The stress related to the fear of humiliation, of staining clothes or smelling can be so severe, it can stop people with periods from seeking help.

 This is particularly traumatic for those who lose control of their bladder, rather suddenly, for instance, young women that start suffering from incontinence after giving birth.

 "Since I had my baby five years ago, I “leak” sometimes when I sneeze or laugh very hard.
 I am only 36 and it makes me feel insecure, specially at work."